feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

         logging_config: LoggingConfig,
         registry: BaseRegistry,
     ):
-    """ Optional function to have Feast support logging your online features. """ pass
+        """ Optional method to have Feast support logging your online features.""" warnings.warn(
+            "This offline store is an experimental feature in alpha development. " "Some functionality may still be unstable so functionality can change in the future.", RuntimeWarning,
+        )
+        # Implementation here.
+        pass

     def offline_write_batch(